Lebanon holds first election in a decade

-Lebanon to elect its first new parliament since 2009
+Lebanon elects its first new parliament since 2009

-Lebanon is set to go the polls on Sunday in its first parliamentary elections in almost a decade.
+Lebanon has held parliamentary elections for the first time in almost a decade.

 The last elections in the country were in 2009, for what was supposed to be a four-year term.